 The Ethics Committee of Maastricht UMC+ officially waived the need for ethics approval.

-EFCNI received a donation by Novartis Pharma AG in support of this study.
+EFCNI received an earmarked donation by Novartis Pharma AG in support of this study.

 Please note the survey is closed now and currently being evaluated.
 Updates will be published on our website soon.